 One such effect would be the High Pass filter in Photoshop, which can be used for much more than just aesthetics in After Effects or visual effects work.
 High-end tracking applications (that work off a point sampling) often will have some sort of sharpening that can increase the contrast between edge pixels in the image.
 This can result in a much better track, depending on the footage of course, and the system tracking it.

-Even though the 3D Camera tracker in After Effects offers some pretty remarkable results where other tracking methods in Ae would fail, there undoubtably will be times when it can’t acquire enough track points from a piece of footage.
+Even though the 3D Camera Tracker in After Effects offers some pretty remarkable results where other tracking methods in Ae would fail, there undoubtedly will be times when it can’t acquire enough track points from a piece of footage.
 This is where something like a high pass filter can help.